-Rebecca Louise is a fitness YouTuber and personal trainer who shares workout, nutrition and lifestyle tips to help people find balance in their lives through wellness (and travel, too!).
+Rebecca Louise is the founder of Burn and fitness YouTuber who shares workout, nutrition and lifestyle tips to help people find balance in their lives through wellness (and travel, too!).
 We asked Rebecca some questions about her experience with breakups and she opened up about how heartbreak helped her reflect and learn more about herself.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?

 "Being heartbroken is one of the worst feelings you can experience.
 That sudden hit to your stomach, the pain in your heart and the feeling that you will never meet anyone again.
 Well yes this is true for all of us and no it doesn’t get any easier if your heart keeps breaking.
 Although it might seem terrible at the time and might be hard to believe, the relationship ended for a reason.
 That reason is a good one, even if you don’t think so!
 It happened because there was someone better suited for you out there.
 I have been in a couple of relationships and at the time thought there couldn't be anyone better out there for me.
 What I realize now is that everyone comes into your life for a reason, to teach you something and for you to grow.
 At the end you will be with the person you were meant to be with."